-If you dine often at Walt Disney World restaurants, and are a Florida resident or an Annual Passholder, there is a simply wonderful money-saving card that you must have, called Tables in Wonderland.
+If you dine often at Walt Disney World restaurants, and are a Florida resident, Annual Passholder, or Disney Vacation Club member, there’s a money-saving card called Tables in Wonderland.
 I believe they call it this because only in Alice’s Wonderland could you save money at Disney by presenting a small piece of plastic.
 Normally, when you present a piece of plastic at the end of a Disney meal, the charges don’t mysteriously disappear, you just don’t have to pay them for about 30 days.

 In addition to the 20% savings at Table Service restaurants, a Tables in Wonderland card entitles you to the following benefits:

 Since you could find the above information in a multitude of places online, I’m assuming you’ve come here for our thoughts on the Tables in Wonderland card.
-In light of the price of the Tables in Wonderland card and the discount offered, the break-even point for a Florida resident breaks is $625 at Table Service restaurants, and an Annual Passholder’s break-even point is $500 spent at Table Service restaurants.
+In light of the price of the Tables in Wonderland card and the discount offered, the break-even point for a Florida resident breaks is $875 at Table Service restaurants, and an Annual Passholder’s break-even point is $750 spent at Table Service restaurants.
 If you’ve ever paid for Table Service restaurants at Walt Disney World out of pocket, you know that you can probably break-even within only a few meals!

 However, if the Disney Dining Plan (1 Table Service meal consisting of an entree, dessert, and drink, 1 Counter Service meal consisting of a combo, drink, and dessert, and 1 Snack per day for the standard plan) matches your eating habits, that might very well be better for you.
 For us, Tables in Wonderland works better because it allows us to “eat as we please.”

 You may find that even if you’re a frequent user of the Disney Dining Plan, there still may be value in purchasing the Tables in Wonderland card if you eat at Disney restaurants enough!
 This is because the card can be used on alcohol and appetizers, so if would order these items with your Disney Dining Plan meals, and you eat enough appetizers or drink enough alcohol, you can come out ahead.
 Just think of it as an booze “rewards” card for Disney!
 Plus, since it’s accepted at some restaurants where the Disney Dining Plan is not, you can benefit by using it in these locations.

 During those two days, we ate at Victoria & Albert’s, California Grill, and Beaches and Cream.
 The savings on our dinner at Victoria & Albert’s came close to paying for the card, with the savings at California Grill easily putting us “in the black” on Tables in Wonderland.
-We used the card again at Christmas, and again in May, and saved well over one-thousand dollars in those three trips by utilizing the card!
+We used the card again at Christmas, and again in May, and saved well over one-thousand dollars in those three trips by utilizing the card.

-For updates on Walt Disney World, the latest news, discount information, and tips, sign up for our free monthly newsletter!
+For updates on Walt Disney World, the latest news, free eBook downloads, discount information, and tips, sign up for our free monthly newsletter!

 What do you think of the Tables in Wonderland Card?
 Is it worth the money for your traveling party, or do you go for the Disney Dining Plan (or something else) instead?
 Share your thoughts in the comments!